 However, for performance related SEO, the results speak for themselves.

-The first thing that might pop into your head when reading this, is how are the major SEO sites so popular despite having relatively awful SEO performances.
+The first thing that might pop into your head when reading this, is how are the major SEO sites so popular despite having relatively awful search optimization (from a performance perspective).
 There are three main reasons:

 - Social sharing and influence is already established for these large sites

-- Speed and performance are not the only aspects to SEO
+- Speed and performance are not the only aspects of SEO

 Ask us a question on anything and we'll give you a simple expert answer.
 FREE!